Saryace/minidiskR/README.md

-### :en: This repository contains R scripts for importing and analyzing data from the Minidic Infiltrometer.
+### 🇺🇸: This repository contains R scripts for importing and analyzing data from the Minidic Infiltrometer.

 Units: